USA and the UK

 - Court and criminal records and any police certificate

-- If you have been married previously, must provide divorce certificate or certificate of death to prove marriage was officially terminated
+- If you have been married previously, you must provide a divorce certificate or a certificate of death to prove that the marriage was officially terminated

-- If you served in the military, must provide military records
+- If you served in the military, you must provide military records

-You need to submit your documents to the NVC, who will determine whether you have met the requirements.
+All documents must be submitted to the NVC who will then determine whether you have met the requirements.

 What is the Immigration Interview?